Welcome to the home of the MEAM program!

 & Advanced Manufacturing

 Welcome prospective MEAM students and parents!
-Our program continues to grow as this year we have 3 shops going.
 Our incoming freshmen are super excited to be here and have shown it with their amazing progress in their manufacturing and machining skills.
 Some students have mastered the laser cutter and have even begun to program the CNC milling center.
-Our returning 2nd and 3rd year students have been working hard to earn even more industry credentials and push their robotics and electrical knowledge, proving their growing industry worth.
+Our returning 2nd, 3rd and 4th year students have been working hard to earn even more industry credentials and push their robotics and electrical knowledge, proving their growing industry worth.

 Here you'll find a bunch of useful information about our amazing program.
 If after browsing our pages you are still brimming with questions, please feel free to email me at firstname.lastname@example.org